huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vpc_subnet.md

     subnet resides.
 The value must be in CIDR format and within the CIDR block of the iec vpc.
 Changing this parameter creates a new subnet resource.

-* `vpc_id` - (Required, String, ForceNew) Specifies the ID of the iec vpc to which the subnet belongs.
+* `vpc_id` - (Required, String, ForceNew) Specifies the ID of the iec __CUSTOMER__
+    vpc to which the subnet belongs.
     Changing this parameter creates a new subnet resource.
-    Notes: Mode of IEC vpc only can be set to "__CUSTOMER__".

 * `site_id` - (Required, String, ForceNew) Specifies the ID of the iec site.
     Changing this parameter creates a new subnet resource.